lethain/staff-eng/src/markdown/guides/staff-plus-career-ladders.md

 This effect becomes particularly pronounced in Staff-plus roles which are often only populated by a couple of folks.
 Ladders are important, but don't get caught believing they're a map of how things actually work rather than a mythos of how things are intended to work.

+Charity Majors has also written a helpful guide of [things to know about engineering levels](https://charity.wtf/2020/09/14/useful-things-to-know-about-engineering-levels/).